 Does this apply to single-location practices?

 Yes, though the economics scale better for multi-location groups.
-Single-location practices benefit from the same answer rate improvement but have less leverage on the investment (can’t spread fixed costs across locations).
+Single-location practices benefit from the same answer rate improvement but have less use on the investment (can’t spread fixed costs across locations).

 Key Takeaways